Energy Transition 2019

 - Are there financial barriers preventing capital to be spent on the transition?

-- The gap between the actions that the Intergovernmental Panel on Climate Change (IPCC) and climate researchers say are necessary and the goals of political climate plans and the nationally determined contributions (NDCs) of the Paris Agreement.
+The session will address how society can close the gap between the actions that the Intergovernmental Panel on Climate Change (IPCC) and climate researchers say are necessary, and the goals of political climate plans and the nationally determined contributions (NDCs) of the Paris Agreement.

 - How will we live our lives in the future, and what are the major changes of lifestyle that will come?